 Explain ADHD to siblings and family members and discuss how everyone has different needs.
 Make sure attention isn’t always focussed on the child with ADHD, recognise the potential impact on siblings, and avoid labels like ‘the naughty one’.

 Plan the day so your child knows what to expect.
 Maintaining regular sleep patterns, physical activity and mealtimes can help your child.
-Some people find dietary change and/or certain supplements helpful, but there is no clinical evidence for this and medical advice should be sought first(iv).
+Some people find dietary change and/or certain supplements helpful.
+But the NHS states that there is no clinical evidence for this, and medical advice should be sought first.
 Our young person's guide has helpful advice on sleep problems.

 Checklists, visual timetables and sticky notes (in key places like the front door or desk), phone alarms and other aids are helpful.
 Explain their use to your child.
 And try not to completely take over so that your child can develop organisational skills.